 Out of all the factors that go into your trade show planning, choosing the right booth staff is the most important factor.

-You can have the flashiest booth in the show, the best product in your industry and poured millions into pre-show marketing but if your booth staff can’t communicate the value to the attendees or has terrible attitudes, your results will be dismal.
+You can have the flashiest booth in the show, the best product in your industry and pour millions into pre-show marketing but if your booth staff can’t communicate the value to the attendees or has terrible attitudes, your results will be dismal.

 What does the ideal booth staff look like